Charles Burrell & Sons: Road rollers

-Burrell's made their first road roller in 1891 which was supplied to a local contractor in close by Roundham, Norfolk.
+Burrell's made their first road roller in 1891 which was supplied to a local contractor in close by Roudham, Norfolk.
 Product increased gradually until the turn of the century when there was regular demand for new machines.
 Burrell road rollers were a very conventional design and changed little in their total run of production.
 Five different sizes of rollers were available, 6 ton, 8 ton, 10 ton (class A), 12 ton (class B), 14 ton (class C) all available with additional extras, for example scarifiers which broke up the road surface prior to re-laying.
 In total the company built 384 road rollers in a variety of sizes and configurations with a number of engines converted to rollers at a later date.
 The final roller was despatched in 1929 to Mutford & Lothingland Rural District Council in Suffolk.